HPE-Legobricks/cal-eStore/README.md

 We used Swagger to document the Cal eStore RESTful API.
 Our link to Swagger API for Cal eStore is: http://13.64.248.119:8080/calestore/swagger-ui.html.
-Further detail of our [Swagger](./Contributing20%Documents/F.2_Swagger20%Specification.pdf) and [code flow updates](./Contributing20%Documents/F.3_Swagger20%documentation.pdf) are attached.
+SFurther detail of our [Swagger](./Contributing%20Documents/F.2_Swagger%20pecification.pdf) and [code flow updates](./Contributing%20Documents/F.3_Swagger%20documentation.pdf) are attached.

 ### (g) ADA Section 508 and WCAG 2.0 compliance

 To comply with WCAG, our team used HTML5 and CSS3 technology during front end development.
 Once built, the code was tested against the W3 standard site.
 This methodology supports compliance with Section 508 of the Americans with Disabilities Act.
-See our [WCAG and W3 Compliance Tables](./Contributing20%Documents/G.1_ADA20%WCAG20%Compliance.pdf) for details.
+See our [WCAG and W3 Compliance Tables](./Contributing%20Documents/G.1_ADA%20WCAG%20Compliance.pdf) for details.

 ### (h) Design style guide and pattern library